New Features Introduced in February 2025

 User Session Tracking for SaaS Security Inline

-Session tracking is available only if your license includes SaaS Security Inline, and you must explicitly enable session tracking in PAN-OS.
+Session tracking is available only if your license includes SaaS Security Inline, and you must explicitly enable session tracking in PAN-OSĀ®.

 After you enable session tracking, PAN-OS logs additional user and tenant information to Strata Logging Service.
 This feature also introduces new custom objects types (SaaS Users and SaaS Tenants) for identifying user accounts and tenants in a policy rule.

 Because SaaS Security Inline is the only consumer of the session tracking information, and because you might not need to block traffic at the granularity of user accounts, session tracking is disabled by default.
-You can enable session tracking from the ACE settings page (DEVICESetupACE).
+Administrators can easily enable this setting, as described in the instructions for creating SaaS policy rule recommendations.